ThumbAPI logoThumbAPI

 Bannerbear's consistency story runs through templates.
 You upload a logo, brand colors, fonts, and photos, then build a template that uses them.
 Every variation of that template stays pixel-perfectly on-brand by construction.

 ThumbAPI handles consistency through custom asset datasets.
-On the Pro plan you upload reference images, a logo, brand colors, or a face photo, and every subsequent generation references those assets.
+You upload a logo or face photo on any plan, while custom reference image sets unlock on Pro and Business.
+Every subsequent generation references those assets.
 A faceless channel keeps its visual signature across hundreds of thumbnails without designing a template.
 Consistency comes through AI pattern matching rather than pixel-perfect template adherence, which is the right trade-off for content where each piece should feel distinct but recognizable.

 API Access and CI/CD Integration